Twisted: The Game Show

-Twisted: The Game Show is a party game released exclusively for the 3DO Interactive Multiplayer.
-The game was designed in the form of a fictional game show.
-The host, Twink Fizzdale, directs the player and up to three friends on their way to the top of the helix-shaped game board by rolling the "Cyber-Die" and taking on any of the eight different mini games.
-The first contestant to reach the top wins "a trip to reality".
+Twisted: The Game Show is a 1993 party video game developed by Studio 3DO and published by Electronic Arts for the 3DO.
+The game features up to four characters, representing various stereotypical television and commercial personalities, competing in an interactive board game.
+The goal is to reach the end of the board, while contending with spaces and occasional minigames that can hinder or further progress.

 Contestants

 There are six playable characters, each with their own catch phrase and each representing a different TV or commercial personality:

 Wormington is a used car salesman.
 He is seen in the game with his dog, Otis.
 His catch phrase is, "Come on down to Wormington's, where service is a slogan!"

 Madame Elaine is a late-night fortune teller.
 Her catch phrase is, "Call me at 1-900-Elaine!
 I can read your mind...and you should be ashamed!"

 Johnny Pow is an Asian-American who is anachronistically obsessed with American 1950s greaser culture.
 His catch phrase is, "Keep cool, daddy-o!"

 Humble Howard is a televangelist.
 His catch phrase is, "Eternal security in the kingdom of Humble Howard.
 Operators are standing by."

 Major Steel is a military-esque fitness buff.
 Her catch phrase is, "You’ll get fit if it kills ya."

 Uncle Fez is an animated Pez dispenser.
 His catch phrase is, "Give mez a chance.
 What do you say?"